-Born in Germany, Wallmann was raised on Canada’s Vancouver Island, where he studied classical piano and guitar.
-Deciding to pursue a career in music, he moved first to Boston and then New York City, studying jazz piano and composition at Berklee College of Music (B.Mus., 1995) and at New York University (M.A., 1997; Ph.D., 2010), and winning numerous national music competitions and scholarships, as well as two Canada Council artist grants.
+Born 1974 in Germany, Johannes Wallmann was raised on Canada’s Vancouver Island.
+He studied jazz piano and composition at Berklee College of Music in Boston (B.M., 1995) and at New York University (M.A., 1997; Ph.D., 2010), while winning numerous national music competitions and scholarships, as well as two Canada Council artist grants.

 After moving to New York City in 1995, he quickly established himself as a versatile and in-demand sideman in a wide-range of musical styles.
 Wallmann taught at New York University and the New School before relocating to Oakland in 2007 to lead the jazz studies program at California State University East Bay.

 Wallmann has recorded eight critically acclaimed CDs as a leader: The Johannes Wallmann Quartet (1997), Alphabeticity (2003), Minor Prophets (2007), The Coasts (2010), The Town Musicians (2015), Always Something (2015), Love Wins (2018), and Day and Night (2018).